Quality of Life in Redmond

 A Walking/Biking Community

 Redmond is ideal for families of all sizes.
-Redmond is relatively young, with a median age of 34.4; and culturally diverse, with more than 46% of residents speaking a language other than English.
+Redmond is relatively young, with a median age of 34.4 years; and culturally diverse, with more than 46% of residents speaking a language other than English.
 Redmond is a safe community, with violent crime 83% lower than the national average, and 78% lower than the Washington State average.
 Redmond’s education system is second-to-none, and the city boasts a variety of events and activities for all ages and interests.
+Redmond’s Lake Washington School District is one of the highest rated in the state and Redmond’s Tesla STEM High School is ranked among the best in the state.

 Excellent schools and a strong economy make buying a home in Redmond an excellent investment.
 Since 2009 median home sales prices have never fallen below $400,000 and have in certain instances, achieved parity with pre-recession price levels in the mid – $700,000’s.
 Prices per square foot have, since 2009 historical, ranged between $200- $300.
 On average rents in Redmond are competitive with those in Bellevue and Seattle.
 Most landlords require credit checks.
 Most leases require a one year term.